xiaoouwang/nlp-roadmap/git/pro_git.md

 `git remote` gives the remote rep called often `origin`.
 Use `-v` to see more info.

 `git fetch origin` fetches any new work that has been pushed to that server since you cloned (or last fetched from) it.
-It’s important to note that the git fetch command only downloads the data to your local repository
+It’s important to note that the git fetch command only downloads the data to your local repository.

 `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.